Ceelog/phpdoc-en/src/mbstring/setup.md

     class="productname">Oniguruma</span> is bundled with *mbstring*.
 As
     of PHP 5.4.0, if <span class="productname">Oniguruma</span> is already installed on the system, **--with-onig\[=DIR\]** can be specified to use the installed library.
+As of PHP 7.4.0 **--with-onig** has been removed and pkg-config is now used to detect the libonig library.

     As of PHP 5.4.0 it is possible to disable the multibyte regex backtrack check by specifying **--disable-mbregex-backtrack**.